fimad/scalpel/README.md

 1. to isolate each img tag using `chroots`.

-2. Then within the context of each img tag, use the `Any` selector to extract the alt and src attributes from the current tag.
+2. Then within the context of each img tag, use the `anySelector` selector to extract the alt and src attributes from the current tag.

 3. Create and return a tuple of the extracted attributes.